L-Blondy/up-fetch/README.md

 The body of the request.\
 Plain objects, arrays and classes with to `toJSON` method are passed to [serializeBody](#serializebody-upfetch-createfetcher) and serialized to a string, all other values remain untouched. \
-Use the [serializeBody](#serializebody-upfetch-createfetcher) option to customize the serialization. \
+To customize the serialization, use the [serializeBody](#serializebody-upfetch-createfetcher) option

 **Example:**